Victoria's Plumbing Self-Certification System: Why Mandatory Insurance Exists

 he case of Hipworth v VWA revolves around the claim of Rosemary Hipworth, who sought leave to bring proceedings against the Victorian WorkCover Authority (VWA) for damages related to pain and suffering, as well as pecuniary loss.

-FAHEY v VWA [2024] VCC 2029
+Fahey v VWA [2024] VCC 2029

 In Fahey v VWA, the plaintiff, Mr. Fahey, sustained a right shoulder injury from a traumatic scapular fracture, which caused ongoing pain, reduced range of motion, and physical limitations.
 The injury led to significant challenges in both his professional and personal life.
 While he returned to work full-time, his role was modified to accommodate his restrictions, which included lifting limitations and avoiding tasks that required significant use of his right arm.